scaffold-eth/se-2-challenges/README.md

   // });
 ```

-Now when we `yarn deploy --reset` then our contract should be initialized as soon as it deploys and we should have equal reserves of ETH and tokens.
+Now, when we `yarn deploy --reset` then our contract should be initialized as soon as it deploys, and we should have equal reserves of ETH and tokens.

 ### 🥅 Goals / Checks

 - [ ] 🎈 In the DEX tab is your contract showing 5 ETH and 5 Balloons of liquidity?
-- [ ] ⚠ If you are planning to submit the challenge make sure to implement the `getLiquidity` getter function in `DEX.sol`
+- [ ] ⚠ If you are planning to submit the challenge, make sure to implement the `getLiquidity` getter function in `DEX.sol`

 ---